AntonBraer/constantcheck/README.md

-After checking the linter, we should get an error that we can use a constant from `helps` package with name `customError`
+After checking the linter, we should get an error that we can use a constant from `helps` package with name `customError` I couldn't show it in tests because there is some problem with imports in testing.
+But the linter parses ALL imported packages of the file.